rzajac/php-schema/README.md

 There are two export modes:

-- **php_file** - creates includable PHP file with $createStatements associative array where keys are table names and values are SQL CREATE statements.
+- **php_file** - creates includable PHP file with $createStatements associative array where keys are table or view names and values are SQL CREATE statements.
-- **sql** - creates file with CREATE statements for all tables in given database.
+- **sql** - creates file with SQL CREATE statements for all tables and views in given database.

 When used as a library there is additional export type:

-- **php_array** - returns PHP array with create statements to the caller.
+- **php_array** - returns to the caller the same array as in **php_file** mode.

 This tool also rewrites create statements it in following way:

 - resets AUTO_INCREMENT to 1
 - adds CREATE TABLE IF NOT EXISTS (configurable)
-- adds DROP TABLE IF EXISTS (configurable)

 ## Installation